mrled/keymap.click/docs/devnotes.md

 Everything that I have decided to definitely do

-### Release a version 1.0

-* ✅ Add a guide
-* ✅ Add / edit content for all the keys I want
-* ✅ Add place for more general info / prose
-* ✅ Add / edit prose content
-* ✅ Draw orange line to selected key
-* 🔲 Solicit feedback from others

-### Solicit feedback from others

-I need outside eyes on this.

-* Editing
-* Bug hunting
-* Does this even make sense for someone who hasn't stared at it for 100 hours?

 ## Ideas

 Things I might do, but that I haven't decided on yet